 The Company has benefit plans covering substantially all of its employees.
 Defined-contribution benefit plans cover most of the U.S. and Canadian employees, and benefits are based on years of service, a percentage of current earnings and matching of employee contributions.
-For the years ended December 31, 2014, 2013 and 2012, expenses for defined-contribution plans were \$13 million, \$14 million, and \$6 million, respectively, and all funding is current.
-The Company sponsors one defined benefit plan in the UK which is frozen.
-This plan as of December 31, 2014 has a projected benefit obligation of \$4 million and plan assets of \$5 million.
-The net asset is presented within other assets on the consolidated balance sheets.
+For the years ended December 31, 2015, 2014 and 2013, employer contributions for defined-contribution plans were \$14 million, \$13 million, and \$14 million, respectively, and all funding is current.